apache/flink/docs/dev/connectors/twitter.md

 See linking with them for cluster execution [here]({{site.baseurl}}/dev/linking.html).

 #### Authentication
-In order to connect to the Twitter stream the user has to register their program and acquire the necessary information for the authentication.
+In order to connect to the Twitter stream, the user has to register their program and acquire the necessary information for the authentication.
 The process is described below.

 #### Acquiring the authentication information
 First of all, a Twitter account is needed.
 Sign up for free at [twitter.com/signup](https://twitter.com/signup)